Best Garden Pots of 2021

 The major downside for the Le Tauci Plant Pots is that the water dish is attached to the planters.
 Although we loved this feature for added convenience, it could make the pots harder to clean.
 If dirt were to get into the water dish, it would be a pain to dig out.
 However, it is nice to be able to move your plants without worrying about water and dirt dripping out of the bottom.
 With the nice clean look and feel, and the three different sizes, these pots are an excellent buy.

 The downside to the Brajttt 2.5 Inch Ceramic Succulent Planter Pots is, of course, their size.
-What makes them so incredibly adorable, is also what makes them especially limited.
-Not many plants other than succulents will survive in such a small home.
-When we were planting succulents in these pots, we noticed that even the 2.5" succulents from the local nursery were bigger than these tiny pots.
+What makes them so incredibly adorable, is also what causes them to be especially limited.
+Not many plants other than succulents will survive in such a small home, and sometimes even the smaller succulents have a hard time worming their way into these tiny ceramic planters.
+When we were planting succulents in these pots, we noticed that even the 2.5" succulents from the local nursery were bigger than the pots themselves.
 Not by much, but it was marginally difficult to insert the plants into the pots.
 However, if it's succulents you want, then these little pots are fun, cute, and you get six of them.

 The Brajtt 6-Inch Succulent Pots are a good size for a medium-sized house plant or small herbs, they are decorative without being too flashy or uniform, and would look beautiful anywhere in your home or in your garden.
 We found that they are easy to plant in and love that they are similar but also slightly different from one another.
 They also include a ceramic drainage plate for each pot.